ArthurFerreira2/STARTREK/README.md

 3FB6-   60          RTS
 ```

-you can load it from the monitor using :
+you can load it from the monitor (CALL -151) using :

 ```
 3FA1 : A0 32 A2 00 8A 18 E9 01 D0 FC 8D 30 C0 E8 E0 03 D0 F2 88 D0 ED 60
 ```

-**Note :** despite being able to running it, reinette-II does not support
-sound and linapple or applewin are recommended.

 Return to basic by hitting CTRL-C and ENTER and type